untool/untool/packages/webpack/README.md

 If you implement this mixin hook in your `@untool/core` [`core` mixin](https://github.com/untool/untool/blob/master/packages/core/README.md#mixins), you will be able to modify the different Webpack configs `untool` uses in any way you like.

-In addition to the actual `webpackConfig`, which, by the way, your implementation is expected to return, you will receive an array of all `loaderConfigs` and a `target` argument.
+In addition to the actual `webpackConfig`, which, by the way, your implementation is expected to return, you will receive an object containing all `loaderConfigs` and a `target` argument.
 This last argument can be `build`, `develop`, or `node`.

 ```javascript
 const { Mixin } = require('@untool/core');